divadvo/iRPA-OrderManagement/docs/searching_steps.md

 ![](images/0813.png)

+Be sure to save by clicking on the button `Save`.

 However, the value still hasn't been passed from the main automation.
-To do that
+To do that...

 14. Go to the main automation either from the left side or from the tabs at the top.
 Select the `Web Portal` step and provide the input parameter